balajikadambi/urvault-privacy-policy/README.md

-## Privacy Policy for LucidPass
+## Privacy Policy for UR-Vault
 Effective Date: 10-Dec-2025

-This Privacy Policy describes how we handle information in connection with your use of the LucidPass mobile application (the "App").
+This Privacy Policy describes how we handle information in connection with your use of the UR-Vault mobile application (the "App").

 ### 1. Our Commitment to Zero-Knowledge Privacy
 We have designed our App using a zero-knowledge security model.
 This means that all your sensitive data, including your password comfigurations, and all other contents, are encrypted on your device.